geraldyong/OpenAI_Synthetic/README.md

 ## Steps

-1. Edit `openai_demo.py` to put in the name of the file in which you have stored your API key.
+1. Edit `openai_submit.py` to put in the name of the file in which you have stored your API key.
 2. Create prompt files as required.
 You can use the prompt files provided as a sample.
-3. Run the script and pass in the name of the prompt file:
+3. Run the script and pass in the name of the prompt file: e.g. `./openai_demo.py prompt_Synthetic.txt`
-   `./openai_demo.py prompt.txt`